Skip to the Main Content

 There’s a down-to-earth definition of what it means for an operad to be ‘commutative’.
 But the main thing this definition accomplishes, I think, is this:

-Given an operad O we can talk about its algebras in any symmetric monoidal category C. We get a category of O-algebras in C, which I’ll call Oalg(C).
+Given an operad OO we can talk about its algebras in any symmetric monoidal category CC.
+We get a category of OO-algebras in CC, which I’ll call Oalg(C)O alg(C).

-A nA
+A nA A^{\otimes n} \to A

-in C, but as O-algebra homomorphisms!
+in CC, but as OO-algebra homomorphisms!

-So, for O commutative, an O-algebra in C automatically becomes an O-algebra in Oalg(C)!
+So, for OO commutative, an OO-algebra in CC automatically becomes an OO-algebra in Oalg(C)O alg(C)!
 We also have a forgetful functor going the other way, so we get an equivalence

 There’s something very Eckmann–Hiltonesque about this.
 And in fact it seems to be Eckmann–Hiltonesque in two ways — two ways related by a curious ‘level shift’.

 Anyway, while all this is cute, I don’t yet see how to use it to give a slick definition of ‘commutative operad’.
-Or maybe I do: maybe we can say O is commutative if the forgetful functor
+Or maybe I do: maybe we can say OO is commutative if the forgetful functor

 is an equivalence of categories!
 Does that seem right?